barryclark/jekyll-now/_posts/2017-8-24-Upgrading-your-technical-presentation.md

 ![Image of umbrellas at Glacial Gardens]({{ site.baseurl }}/images/umbrellas.jpg)

 I am not a veteran presenter on technical topics.
 I haven't spoken at Meetups, conventions, or Toastmasters.
 I have however given the occasional technical presentation at work, as well as watched quite a few online and at technology-related gatherings.
-This post will not raise your next technical presentation to the level of a Steve Jobs keynote, but I hope to help you clear the low bar often set by programmers finding themselves tasked with preparing some words and slides to be delivered in front of a group of people.
-My advice to you, novice presenter:
+This post will not raise your next technical presentation to the level of a Steve Jobs keynote, but I hope to help you clear the low bar often set by programmers finding themselves tasked with preparing some words and slides to be delivered in front of a group of people.<!--more--> My advice to you, novice presenter:

 1. *Have a purpose:* Be able to summarize your reason for presenting on the topic in a sentence.
 "I want to teach my team about New JavaScript Framework X".
 "I want to teach a new way to deploy web applications".
 After you've done some practice run-throughs of your presentation, evaluate whether you're meeting that goal.